Phrey001/ml-casebook/README.md

 # ML Casebook

-A curated collection of machine learning examples.
+A curated collection of machine learning examples with a focus on problem framing, model decisions, and practical considerations.

 This repository is an evolving casebook to document and develop applied ML thinking.

 ## Current Contents

 - Customer Churn Prediction (Classification)
-  Problem framing, feature engineering, model comparison, evaluation, and production considerations

 More ML examples and case thinking to be added.